shrihari-kulkarni-25/face-recognition-system/README.md

 ## Note

-Make sure you run "face_register.py" file first followed "face_recognition.py" file in order to identify the face.
+Make sure to run "face_register.py"  first followed by "face_recognition.py" in order to identify the face.